magnumresearchgroup/Magnum-NLC2CMD/README.md

 * [Tellina](https://github.com/TellinaTool/nl2bash)
 * [Training Tips for the Transformer Model](https://ufal.mff.cuni.cz/pbml/110/art-popel-bojar.pdf)

+## Acknowledgment

+This work was supported in part by NSF Award# 1552836, At-scale analysis of issues in cyber-security and software engineering.

 ## License

 See the [LICENSE](https://github.com/QuchenFu/Magnum-NLC2CMD/blob/final/LICENSE) file for license rights and limitations (MIT).